kriasoft/hyperapp-render/README.md

 // => <main><h1>1</h1><button>-</button><button>+</button></main>
 ```

-You also can use `renderToString` function to generate an HTML markup from any of your components without
+You also can use `renderToString` function to generate HTML markup from any of your components without
 app initialization.
-That could be useful to generate an HTML markup from static views.
+That could be useful to generate HTML markup from static views.

 ```js
 import { renderToString } from 'hyperapp-render'